 Food & Diet Requirements

 That beautiful, flowing coat that Persians are known for requires quite a bit of upkeep and can easily be the most difficult part of owning one of these cats.
-You’ll need to brush that coat every single day to prevent it from matting, clumping, and becoming a general mess.
+You’ll need to comb that coat every single day to prevent it from matting, clumping, and becoming a general mess.
 It’s also not good at shedding dirt, so if your Persian goes outside, expect maintaining that coat to become quite difficult.

 Persians also need to be bathed regularly; at least once a month.
 Beyond this, you’ll also need to take care to brush their teeth several times a week at least since Persian cats are susceptible to periodontal disease.
 They’re also prone to excessive tearing, so you’ll want to wipe their eyelids to ensure that the tearing doesn’t stain the fur beneath their eyes.